nilshedstrom/ARMTemplatesDeepDive/README.md

 [Test ARM Templates using Pester & Azure DevOps](https://medium.com/charot/test-arm-templates-using-pester-azure-devops-837b5006c30c)
 [Testing ARM Templates with Pester](https://platform.deloitte.com.au/articles/testing-arm-templates-with-pester)
 ### Linked templates
 If your ARM templates gets too big or you need to modularize your templates you might might consider splitting your template into several smaller ones and have one call the other ones.
-The process is described in  [Tutorial: Create linked Azure Resource Manager templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-create-linked-templates).
+The process is described in  [Tutorial: Create linked Azure Resource Manager templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-create-linked-templates) and [Using linked and nested templates when deploying Azure resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates).
 Keep in mind that your deployments will get more complicated.

 ## Links
 - [Azure Quickstart Templates](https://azure.microsoft.com/en-us/resources/templates/)